axelvaldez/radical-companies/_posts/Blog/2022-07-25-the-power-of-the-powerless-through-the-radical-lense.markdown

 </div>

 <h1>&nbsp;</h1>
- <p>Dictatorships are held together by historical roots, ideology, and the very people they dominate.
-This is what Vaclav Havel concluded in the <em>The Power of Powerless</em>.
-Through this lense, <em>businesses are dictatorship</em>.</p>
+ <p>According to Václav Havel, dictatorships are held together by historical roots, ideology, and the very people they dominate.
+That is what he concluded in the <em>The Power of Powerless</em>.
+Looked at it through this lense, <em>businesses are dictatorship</em>.</p>

 <h1>The Power of Dictatorships</h1>
  <p>In October 1978, Václav Havel, the Czech dramatist and then political dissident, published <em>The Power of the Powerless</em>.
 Twenty years later the Velvet Revolution brought a bloodless transition of power to the country and Havel as President.<sup id="bm01"><a href="#en01">1&nbsp;</a></sup></p>